A long itemised love letter to the internet related things I like, recommend or enjoying using (at the time of writing).

-GT Metrix – GT Metrix is currently the best tool for insights into Site Speed, and even a free account allows you to record loading speed over time.
+GT Metrix – GT Metrix is currently the easiest tool Site Speed insights, and even a free account allows you to record loading speed over time.
 It has a very intuitive interface and the recommendations are always clear with links to detailed explanations.
-It can become less useful when you get into the super nitty-gritty but for identifying quick “wins” it’s perfect.
+It can become less useful when you get into the super nitty-gritty which is where PageSpeed Insights come into play but for identifying quick “wins” and tracking over time it’s perfect.

 Screaming Frog – There’s not much really to say about this besides it’s one of the most powerful tools in any SEO-ers arsenal.
 It’s the defacto web crawler and as the old saying goes <cliche>, the license is the easiest 100 and something pounds anyone spends each year </cliche>.